You are here: NTLawHbk » NTLawHandbook » WhatIsTheLaw

 In Australia, there are two primary sources of the law:

 First Nations people in Australia also have legal systems and legal traditions.
-These laws, such as Native Title Rights, have been somewhat recognised in Australia following the High Court's historic decision in Mabo v Queensland (No 2) [1992] HCA 23.
+These laws, such as Native Title Rights, have been somewhat recognised in Australia.
+See, for example, the High Court's historic decision in Mabo v Queensland (No 2) [1992] HCA 23 that affirmed First Nation people had land rights that had not been extinguished by other use.

 Parliamentary-made law ('legislation')